 Studies of Religion can be undertaken as either a 1 unit or a 2 unit course.

-There are also a number of Board Endorsed Courses, which are 1 unit courses, but these courses do not count towards the calculation of an ATAR.
+There are also a number of Board Endorsed Courses, which are 1 unit courses, but these courses do not count towards the calculation of an ATAR as these courses do not have a formal examination.